Youth Group: History

 Their single "Forever Young", a cover of the 1984 song by Alphaville, was used in the television show The O.C. and heavily featured in promos for Australian TV station Channel Ten at the beginning of 2006.
 The song debuted on the Australian charts at No. 2 in March 2006, and eventually peaked at No. 1.
 It was also No. 1 in the first ever digital download chart.
 During 2006, they supported Coldplay in their sold-out tour of Australia; in 2008 they supported Kings of Leon and Interpol on their tours of Australia.

 Youth Group won the ARIA Award for Breakthrough Artist - Single for "Forever Young".

 Youth Group toured the US twice in 2009 before moving into an extended break.
 Though the band remained on good terms, they began focusing on other projects.
-Martin released a solo album, Love's Shadow, in July 2012 on Ivy League Records, while Danny relocated to New York, toured with We Are Scientists and with Brooklyn band, The Drums until 2017.
-Matthews played in several bands - including Betty Airs and The Jewel & The Falcon - before joining Community Radio alongside fellow Youth Group bandmate Emerson-Elliot.
+Martin released a solo album, Love's Shadow, in July 2012 on Ivy League Records, while Danny relocated to New York, toured with We Are Scientists and with Brooklyn band the Drums until 2017.
+Matthews played in several bands – including David McCormack and the Polaroids as well as Betty Airs and The Jewel & The Falcon – before joining Community Radio alongside fellow Youth Group bandmate Emerson-Elliot.
 In 2011, Skeleton Jar made No. 98 on Australian radio station Triple J's Hottest 100 Australian Albums of All Time (Industry List).

 In November 2014, the band announced a show at the Newtown Social Club in Sydney for January 2015, in which they played Skeleton Jar in its entirety.
 The show sold out within a week of going on sale.
 The band later announced additional headlining shows in Sydney, Melbourne and Brisbane for June and July 2015; as well as a vinyl release of Skeleton Jar.
 The band returned again in late 2016, with their album Australian Halloween being released in October 2019.